alexandremr01/scl-compiler/README.md

 - `--asm` outputs the assembly file
 - `--asm_comments` adds comments to the assebly file
 - `--print_ast` outputs the symbolic tree

+### Experiments

+The experiments from the report are reproducible with `./test/run-experiments.sh`.